San Francisquito Creek: Watershed

-The creek runs for a length described by different authorities as from 13 to 22 km, most recently 12.5 mi, and after exiting the foothills near Junipero Serra Boulevard and Alpine Road, runs in an incised channel in a broad alluvial fan, before draining into the Bay south of the Dumbarton Bridge and north of the Palo Alto Flood Basin.
+The creek runs for a length described by different authorities as from 13 to 22 km, but the mainstem as measured utilizing The National Map from the confluence of Bear Creek and Corte Madera Creek runs 12.9 mi to San Francisco Bay.
+After exiting the foothills near Junipero Serra Boulevard and Alpine Road, runs in an incised channel in a broad alluvial fan, before draining into the Bay south of the Dumbarton Bridge and north of the Palo Alto Flood Basin.
 Its watershed is about 110 km2 in extent, including areas of San Mateo and Santa Clara counties.
 In one stretch it forms the boundary between the city of Palo Alto and the cities of East Palo Alto and Menlo Park, and thus between San Mateo and Santa Clara counties, reflecting the fact that it was originally used as the boundary between the lands of the Spanish Missions at San Francisco and Santa Clara.
 The tree from which Palo Alto takes its name, El Palo Alto, stands on the banks of the creek.

 In 1857, the United States Coast Survey (USCS) identified 1142 acre of tidal marsh at the mouth of the creek.
 There were also two large [63 and 118 acre] willow groves adjacent to the tidal marsh associated with high groundwater tables and seasonal flooding.
 In the late 1920s levees were constructed to re-route the creek through a new engineered channel from its former mouth, to a sharp north turn for about half a mile, then to the northeast, before exiting to the Bay.
 By 2004, filled areas such as the Palo Alto golf course and the Palo Alto Airport have reduced the tidal marsh to 352 acre.

 Ecology

 Salmonids

 San Francisquito Creek hosts the most viable remaining anadromous steelhead (Oncorhynchus mykiss irideus) population in southern San Francisco Bay streams.
 Because the San Francisquito Creek mainstem (and its Los Trancos Creek tributary) forms the boundary of Santa Clara County and San Mateo County, the respective county water districts were unable to agree historically on paying to channelize and concretize the creek, leaving it in a highly natural state.
 There is a steelhead trout specimen in the California Academy of Sciences that was collected by Edward Z. Hughes in the 1890s.
 The first President of Stanford University, David Starr Jordan, included a rendering of a "sea-run rainbow trout from San Francisquito Creek" in the Pacific Monthly in 1906.
 Bear Creek and Los Trancos Creek and their respective tributaries support an observable spawning steelhead population that is threatened by the effects of urbanization.
 Above the watershed's several dams native resident rainbow trout, a form of landlocked steelhead trout, persist as well.
+These rainbow trout possess the historical (pre-dam) anadromous steelhead trout genetics and were never introgressed by hatchery-origin fish.
+However, above dam trout generally suffer from inbreeding depression.